strindberg/emacsj/README.md

 ## Transpose Words

-The transpose words commands transpose the word at point with either the following or previous word.
+The transpose-words commands interchange the word at point with either the following or previous word.
 Non-word characters are skipped over, so that if two transposed words are separated by non-word characters, the words change place with the same delimiters between them as before the change.

+The exact boundary between the words depend on the direction of the command: when using Transpose Current and Next Word, the current word's boundaries are defined as from the first character of the word, up to the start of the next word.
+When using Transpose Previous and Current
+Word, the current word is instead defined as from the end of the previous word up to the current word's last character.
+The upshot of this is that both commands can be used repeatedly to move the current word forwards or backwards several places.

 If the selection is active, the selected region is transposed with the following or previous word, respectively.